MeanderingProgrammer/render-markdown.nvim/README.md

         inline_right = '',
         -- Padding to add to the left & right of inline code. inline_pad = 0,
-        -- Priority to assign to highlight for code blocks. priority = nil,
+        -- Priority to assign to code background highlight. priority = nil,
         -- Highlight for code blocks.
         highlight = 'RenderMarkdownCode',